 Oskar and Josefine standing outside his grandparents’ house.

-Oskar and Josefine is a fantasy action/adventure film about two 12 year old Danish kids who go time time traveling 400 years into the past and then get involved in the lives of the people they meet there.
+Oskar and Josefine is a fantasy action/adventure film about two twelve-year-old Danish kids who go time traveling 400 years into the past and then get involved in the lives of the people they meet there.
 The film is a sequel to a Danish television series (Josefine and Jesus) in which Josefine (Pernille Kaae Høier) goes time traveling back to the time of Jesus using a time machine from a man named Thorsen (Kjeld Nørgaard).
 Thorsen turns out to be the devil and wants her to persuade Jesus to give up hope so that evil would prevail.
 But Josephine resists Thorsen and defeats him with her friend, Oskar (Mikkel Konyher).
 Josefine falls in love with Oskar and agrees to give up time traveling.
 She tells Oskar that she wants to live a normal life.
 After a brief narration that summarizes the above information, the film begins at the Copenhagen train station where Josefine and her family are waiting for Oskar.
 Oskar and Josefine are going to travel to a small rural village in Jutland to visit Oskar’s grandparents and be there for the traditional Nordic midsummer festival.
 Oskar finally arrives at the station and the two say goodby to Josefine’s family and board the train.
 During the trip there, Josefine dozes off and has a nightmare about Thorsen who appears larger than life and tells Josefine that she owes him her life.
 When she wakes up shaken by her dream, Oskar says “Thorsen again” Josefine swears that she is through with Thorsen, but this scene is just a premonition of events to come.
 When they arrive at the village, Oskar’s grandmother Gudrun (Margrethe Koytu) meets them at the train station and drives them to their farmhouse in the nearby country.
 There they meet Oskar’s grandfather Poul (Niels Borksand) who has quite an interest in their family geneology, and has traced their family tree over hundreds of years.

 Oskar and Josefine visit his grandparents’ farm house in the country.

 Oskar and Josefine have a very close friendship, although at age twelve it hasn’t yet evolved to a physical relationship.
 Both Josefine’s parents and Oskar’s grandparents seem very accepting of their close relationship and that they will probably get married.
-It does seem premature for two twelve year old kids to be treated this way and to be spending all their time together at such a young age.
+It does seem premature for two twelve-year-old kids to be treated this way and to be spending all their time together at such a young age.
 Nevertheless it is a charming relationship.
 The film gives us a couple of scenes where Josefine expresses some jealousy at Oskar when they meet another girl in the village who turns out to be Oskar’s ex-girlfriend.
 The next day after they arrive in the country, Oskar and Josefine decide to go swimming.
 Josefine decides to go on ahead by herself through the nearby countryside, leaving Oskar at the barn where he is fixing up a motorized bicycle that he found there.
 On her walk Josefine meets Thorsen again, but this time he apperas as a feeble and repentent old man.
 Thorsen tells Josefine that he has a gift for her.
 Thorsen then transforms a medallion Josefine has around her neck into a device for time travel.
 All she has to do is touch something old then touch the medallion and she will be transported back in time to when that object was brand new.
 There’s one other condition: she can only do this three times.
 Unsure of what it means, Josefine accepts the gift.
 When she turns around, Thorsen has vanished.
 Just then Oskar drives up on the motorbike, and the two have some fun riding around the country side.

 Oskar checks out a motor bike in his grandfather’s barn.